catherinepope/papermod/content/workshops/turning-your-thesis-into-a-monograph.md

 - Deciding on the right structure.
 - Developing a productive writing process.

-By the end of the session, you’ll be ready to get going.
+By the end of the session, you’ll be ready to get going with drafting your proposal

 👩🏽‍🎓 **Audience:** Researchers at all stages and in any discipline.